FSXAC/iAWriter-Template-Collection/README.md

 # iA Writer Template Collection

-This respository exists to solve an issue which iA Writer seems to have: _a lack of a comprehensive template library._
+This respository exists to solve an issue which iA Writer seems to have: _a lack of a comprehensive template library._ Download the templates you want using the links in the table below.
+You will get a zip file; unzip it and double-click to install it in iA Writer.

 ## Contributing